Kim Bingham: UP! and single releases 2010–2020

-The stop-motion animation video for the album single "Up!" won the Best Video award at the 2013 edition of the Independent Music Awards USA.
-The French version of the song "UP!" and the sole French single on the album, a song called "Party Girl", were once again radio hits for Bingham in French-speaking parts of Canada.
-In January 2019, the song "Bel Ami" from Bingham's album "UP!" was chosen as the theme song for the US TV series "Good Trouble".
-In summer 2019, Bingham released her first single performed in both English and Italian, the upbeat pop song "Beppe Green".
+The stop-motion animation video for the single "UP!" won the Best Video award at the 2013 edition of the Independent Music Awards.
+The French version of "UP!" and the sole French single on the album, a song called "Party Girl", were once again radio hits for Bingham in French-speaking parts of Canada.
+In January 2019, "Bel Ami" was chosen as the theme song for the US television series Good Trouble.
+In the summer of 2019, Bingham released her first single, performed in both English and Italian, the upbeat pop song "Beppe Green".

 Style

 According to The Spokesman-Review, Bingham "plays a musical style modeled after the eclectic pop of The The."

 Personal life

-Bingham was raised in Montreal, Canada and presently lives in France.
+Bingham was raised in Montreal, Quebec, Canada, and presently lives in France.